GeoscienceAustralia/galileoQC/docs/source/install_details.md

 These instructions use the python venv environment manager and pip installer.

-It is important to have a single virtual environment set up, with pagasusQC and jupyterlab, installed in that environment.
+It is important to have a single virtual environment set up, with galileoQC and jupyterlab, installed in that environment.
 Throughout this installation guide, the environment used for galileoQC is named `whizz`.
 If you use a different name, just replace `whizz` with that name.

 For each operating system, the steps are: